yycho0108/ArduinoRemoteCar/index.md

 The bulk of the chassis can be 3d printed.

-In my case, I couldn't find a good caster wheel, so I 3d printed the wheel and mounted it with sheet metal.
+In my case, I could not find a good caster wheel, so I 3d printed the wheel and mounted it with sheet metal.

 As for the main wheel, I recommend buying them.
 The dimensions are specified in the CAD file.